laytzehwu/CDNUssageReport/README.md

   <h2>The story is not yet completed</h2>
   <p>It has taken me 3 days to develop this app after office hours.
 Although, I am tired but it is bring more fun to me.
 Some other useful idea came to my mind, I will do it later:</p>
   <ul>
      <li>Filter - It only show all the row in one page.
-It will be more useful if some filter logic could be implemented.</li>
+It will be more useful if some filter logic could be implemented.
+Imagine you see the cache percentage by websites, users and edge servers.</li>
      <li>Pagination - This is my fist to build a frontend app but behave like supported by REST full API.
 My old pagination could not be used, a rapid pagination idea is already in my mind.
 More fun after it is done.</li>
      <li>Sort - All the sorting info has been tracked by URL parser.
 But I am really tired to finished.
 How cool is it?
 If user click on grid title and it sort without time leack!</li>
+     <li>Auto refresh - It does not make sence to have auto refresh with static data.
+It will be a useful monitoring tool when using data from backend API.</li>
   </ul>
 </section>